floydchenchen/React-Online-Course/sec1-intro-to-react.md

 }
 ```

-* When the user type something, they **don't really change the input value**, instead they **trigger an user event** that causes the value of the input to change.
+* When the user type something, they **don't really change the input value**, instead they **trigger an user event** that 1. changes the state 2. which causes the value of the input to change.